-Samoa is an adventure lover’s paradise, with water activities on offer such as diving, surfing, snorkelling, kayaking and fishing.
-Other popular sports with tourists include golf, rugby, and volleyball Visitors can even hire a bike and explore the islands on their own.
-For a more relaxed atmosphere, there are a number of cultural activities on offer, such as visits to traditional villages, or simply winding down with a massage at one of the numerous relaxation spas.
+Samoa is an adventure lover’s paradise, with plenty of water activities such as diving, surfing, snorkelling, kayaking and fishing.
+Other popular tourist sports include golf, rugby, and volleyball.
+Visitors can even hire a bike and explore the islands on their own.
+For a more relaxed atmosphere, there are several cultural activities on offer, such as visits to traditional villages, or simply winding down with a massage at one of the numerous relaxation spas.

 Country health profile